Guam “Where America’s Day Begins”. Living in Guam, Resorts

 Chamorro culture

-Chamorro culture is a blend of indigenous customs and influences from Spanish and American colonization.
-Traditional practices like fishing, weaving, herbal medicine and island cuisine remain important.
-But Chamorro culture also evolved by adapting colonial influences like Catholicism and American holidays while preserving its core values and language.
+Chamorro culture is a mix of native traditions and ideas from Spain and the United States.
+Traditional practices like fishing, weaving, herbal medicine, and island cuisine are still important.
+Chamorro culture also changed by adding Catholicism and American holidays while keeping its most important ideas and language.

 Festivals and celebrations